SerhiiMart/Java-test-2-week2/README.md

 ## For java testing
-Projects for week 2 of Prometheus Java course.
+Projects for week #2 of Prometheus Java course.
+ * Some projects commented out.